 - The waste drawer is secure and odor-tight

-- Connects to your iOS device for remote litter box monitoring
+- Connects to your iOS or Android device for remote litter box monitoring

-- The Litter Robot litter bed is small and might not accomodate larger cats
+- The Litter Robot litter bed is small and might not accommodate larger cats

 - Great performance comes at a cost – the Litter Robot currently costs about $500